-How to keep your mental fitness high during university
+How to increase mental fitness for studying?

 While it’s one of the greatest and most memorable periods of your life, it’s fair to say that university is no picnic.
 It can be hard -- the workload is heavy, and lecturers and tutors can bombard you with information thick and fast.
 There are long hours in the library working on assignments, and those exam revision sessions can be hellishly intense.